SC Preußen Stettin

 In 1928, the team became Pomeranian champions and earned a second-place result in the subsequent regional Baltic championship, finishing behind VfB Königsberg.
-That qualified SC for the national championship where they were put out 1:4 in the opening round by Holstein Kiel.
+That qualified SC for the national championship where they were put defeated 4–1 in the opening round by Holstein Kiel.

 Following the 1933 re-organization of German football under the Third Reich into sixteen top-flight divisions, Stettin joined the western group of the Gauliga Pommern.
-After a number of mid-table placings they merged with 1.
-Stettiner Borussia-Poseidon to become SV Borussia-Preußen Stettin, which continued to compete in Gauliga play.
+After a number of mid-table finishes they merged with 1.
+Stettiner Borussia-Poseidon to become SV Borussia-Preußen Stettin in 1937, which continued to compete in Gauliga play.
 The combined side disappeared following World War II when Stettin became part of Poland.